SaintSamira/WRO2026_BABYGIRL/README.md

 - Samira Santos — Software Lead & Electronics Planning: Responsible for programming the robot's control logic and computer vision, as well as planning the electronics architecture that Bianca implements physically.

 This is our third year competing in WRO Future Engineers, and our first time qualifying for the Open.
 This program has always been, for us, about the process of learning: refining engineering reasoning, testing rigorously, and improving through iteration, rather than solely about the outcome of winning

-[figure out how to put an image of us]

 ## The Challenge
 WRO Future Engineers challenges teams to design, build, and program a fully autonomous vehicle capable of navigating a reconfigurable race track without any human intervention or remote control once a round begins.
 The competition includes: